SaaS Development: In-Depth Guide For Founders

 - Each growth stage has its specific requirements, and to support those requirements, you need to evolve the tech stack.

-- Also, as the products grow, you need to shift to the latest technologies and tools as it has greater chances of new security updates and new-age functions.
+- Also, as the products grow, you need to shift to the latest SaaS development tools and technologies as it has greater chances of new security updates and new-age functions.

 - Therefore, there can’t be a one-size-fits-all approach to the tech stack.
 Each product has its unique requirements and target audience.
 Choose the tech stack considering all these points.